bot-unit/yff/README.md

 inspired by [yfinance](https://github.com/ranaroussi/yfinance/) by **Ran Aroussi**

-Just some classes to fetch data from Yahoo Finance asynchronously, that I am using for educational purposes. in my projects.
+Just some classes to fetch data from Yahoo Finance asynchronously, that I am using for educational purposes in my projects.

 ---